Bullfighter and the Lady

-Bullfighter and the Lady is a 1951 drama romance sport film directed and written by Budd Boetticher starring Robert Stack, Joy Page and Gilbert Roland.
-Filmed on location in Mexico, the film focused on the realities of the dangerous art of bullfighting.
-During production, one stunt man died.
-Boetticher, who had experience in bullfighting, used a semidocumentary approach in filming the sport and the lives of matadors.
+Bullfighter and the Lady is a 1951 drama romance sport film directed and written by Budd Boetticher and starring Robert Stack, Joy Page and Gilbert Roland.
+Filmed on location in Mexico, the film focuses on the dangers of bullfighting.
+Boetticher, who had experience in bullfighting, used a semidocumentary approach in filming the activity and the lives of matadors.

 Plot

-Chuck Regan (Robert Stack), a young American film producer travels to Mexico, where he takes up bullfighting to impress a local beauty, Anita de la Vega (Joy Page).
-Manolo Estrada (Gilbert Roland), an aging matador, reluctantly agrees to teach the brash, self-centered Regan.
+Brash, egotistic American film producer Chuck Regan travels to Mexico, where he learns bullfighting to impress Anita de la Vega.
+Manolo Estrada, an aging matador, reluctantly agrees to teach Chuck.